My first major project with Cinema 4D was

 For the booster flames I used parallel spot lights, turned off the illumination and added some noise.

-Demonstration of modeling and of particles for the Contemporary Media I, Medical Illustration, class.
+Demonstration of modeling and of using MoGraph cloners and effectors to simulate bodies within the flow of blood for the Contemporary Media I, Medical Illustration, class.
 One of many lessons that

 I used to teach 3D animation and design while I was teaching this course as an Adjunct Professor.